Standard Picture Book – Part 1

-The standard Big Bible picture book below is an intermediate version that was created for those who are more familiar with science and with the concepts on this website.
+This standard Big Bible picture book is an intermediate version that was created for those who are somewhat familiar with science and with the concepts presented on this website.
 This version of a Big Bible picture book shows the Bible passage along with what scientists say about that period of cosmic history.
 The Bible passages use the New International Version.
 The scientific descriptions are for those who are familiar with basic scientific concepts at the level of an American high school.
 The scientific descriptions include the estimated time period in cosmic history.

-The first verse of Genesis reads as follows.
+The first verse of Genesis chapter 1 reads as follows.

 In the beginning God created the heavens and the earth.

-We begin by exploring this first sentence one phrase at a time.
-By comparing this one verse with science, we can gain much insight into the richness of how the Bible can summarize what we now know from science.
+We begin this intermediate version of explaining the Big Bible approach by exploring this first sentence one phrase and sometimes one word at a time.
+By comparing this one verse with science, we can gain much insight into the richness of how the Bible summarizes scientific findings from over the past 500 hundred years or so.

 Before time began